(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on October 20, 2022.

-It’s important to be aware of changes to your skin over time, as abnormal moles sometimes require medical treatment.
-Look over your body regularly to see if you notice any differences—if so, make sure you know what to do next.
+It’s important to be aware of changes that appear on the skin over time, as abnormal moles sometimes require medical treatment.
+Everyone should look over his or her body regularly to look for differences—if any are found, it's important to know what to do next.

-While it’s true that skin cancer is the most diagnosed cancer in the United States, the good news is that it can almost always be treated if found early.
+While skin cancer is the most diagnosed cancer in the United States, it can almost always be treated if found early.
 Overall, skin cancer leads to less than 1 percent of all cancer deaths, according to the American Society of Clinical Oncology.
-Not all abnormal moles are cancerous, so if you suspect you may have skin cancer, seek advice from a doctor or dermatologist.
+Not all abnormal moles are cancerous, so seek advice from a doctor or dermatologist if any signs of skin cancer appear.

 Skin cancer is categorized as one of two types: melanoma or nonmelanoma.
 Squamous cell carcinoma and basal cell carcinoma are both nonmelanoma types, while melanoma skin cancer is less common but faster growing.